 Jesus is our High Priest.

-Jesus is the High Priest of Christianity; he officiates in the presence of God on behalf of all mankind.
-Our prayers, praises, and services are offered to God through him.
+Jesus officiates as our High priest in the presence of God on behalf of all mankind.
+All our prayers, praises, and services are offered to God through him.

 “He reflects the brightness of God’s glory and is the exact likeness of God’s own being, sustaining the universe with his powerful word.
 After achieving forgiveness for the sins of all human beings, he sat down in heaven at the right side of God, the Supreme Power.’
 (Heb 1:3)